Clippers beat Trail Blazers 107-101 for Rivers’ 900th win

 ”The Lou-him combination was lethal down the stretch,” Rivers said.

-With Lillard and McCollum getting shut down, Anfernee Simons scored 16 of his 17 points in the fourth, including Portland’s first 12 of the quarter.
+With Lillard and McCollum not getting anything, Anfernee Simons scored 16 of his 17 points in the fourth, including Portland’s first 12 of the quarter.

 The Clippers rallied from eight points down early in the period, taking their first lead on Leonard’s basket.